-$E{\rm shell}$ as given by (6) is compared on Fig. 2 with the value determined by Chandezon et al. in Ref.
-[34].
-In this reference an evaporation model is used for extracting the shell energy from the abundance distribution in a beam and results for clusters of sizes ranging from 50 to 230 atoms are obtained.
-This experiment is important for our study because it concerns relatively large clusters and our approach is limited to this domain for the two following reasons: (i) we use a semiclassical approach more accurate for large sizes (see for instance the comparison with exact results on Fig. 4) and moreover (ii) the macroscopic concept of roughness is meaningless for small sizes; for instance in a cluster with N=20 atoms the Debye cut-off fixes the maximum angular momentum of surface deformation to be $\Lambda \simeq 2.2\,N^{1/3} \simeq 6$ and in this regime the concept of roughness is of marginal importance (see below the discussion of Jahn-Teller effect).
-In the following we state rather loosely that our approach is relevant for sizes $N\gtrsim 100$.
+E{shell} as given by Eq.
+(6) is compared in Fig. 2 with the value determined by Chandezon et al. in Ref.
+34. In this reference, an evaporation model was used for extracting the shell energy from the abundance distribution in a beam, and results for clusters of sizes ranging from 50 to 230 atoms were obtained.
+This experiment is important for our study because it concerns relatively large clusters, and our approach is limited to this domain for the two following reasons: (i) we use a semiclassical approach more accurate for large sizes (see, for instance, the comparison with exact results in Fig. 4), and, moreover, (ii) the macroscopic concept of roughness is meaningless for small sizes; for instance, in a cluster with N = 20 atoms the Debye cutoff fixes the maximum angular momentum of surface deformation to be Λ $\simeq 2.2N^{1/3} \simeq 6$, and in this regime the concept of roughness is of marginal importance (see the discussion of the Jahn-Teller effect below).
+In the following we state rather loosely that our approach is relevant for sizes $N \ge 100$.

-On the lower part of Fig. 2 the dashed curve corresponds to a constant value $\Delta=0.9$ Å (independent of N) which - from Fig. 1 - is a typical value at T=450 K (this temperature is in agreement with usual evaporation conditions [35-37]).
-The fact that this value of Δ leads to a too large damping of shell structure should not worry us at this level : as stated in the previous section, the liquid drop model does not accurately determine the value of Δ because it does not properly describe deformations of small multipolarities.
-These deformations should be described with a more elaborate procedure and may be less easily thermally excited (see the discussion of Sec.
-4).
-This is confirmed by the solid curved which is drawn for $\Delta=0.63$ Å and which gives a better account of the data.
-Note the sensitivity of $E{\rm shell}$ to the value of $\Delta/r{\rm S}$: formula (6) has a schematic large N behaviour of the form:
+In the lower part of Fig. 2, the dashed curve corresponds to a constant value $\Delta = 0.9$ Å (independent of N) which from Fig. 1-is a typical value at T = 450 K (this temperature is in agreement with the usual evaporation conditions^{35-37}).
+The fact that this value of Δ leads to too large a damping of the shell structure should not worry us at this level: as stated in Sec.
+II, the liquid drop model does not accurately determine the value of Δ because it does not properly describe deformations of small multipolarities.
+These deformations should be described with a more elaborate procedure, and may be less easily thermally excited (see the discussion of Sec.
+IV).
+This is confirmed by the solid curve which is drawn for $\Delta = 0.63$ Å, and which gives a better account of the data.
+Note the sensitivity of E{shell} to the value of Δ/r_s : formula (6) has a schematic large N-behavior of the form:

-$$E{\text{shell}}(N,\Delta) \sim \varepsilon_F N^{1/6} \exp(-\Delta^2/r_S^2) \sin(N^{1/3}) . \tag{7}$$ where $\varepsilon_F = \hbar^2 \kappa_F^2/(2m)$ is the bulk Fermi energy.
-For clarity we have dropped in the sine and the exponent of (7) important but dimensionless factors.
-This will be done also in (9); the derivation of these formulae is explained in Appendix C (Eq.
-(C9)).
-Hence the shell structure is very sensitive to a small surface roughness; this point and the validity of formulae of type (6) have been further tested on a numerical example in Ref.
-[38].
+$$E{\text{shell}}(N,\Delta) \sim \varepsilon_F N^{1/6} \exp(-\Delta^2/r_S^2) \sin(N^{1/3}), \qquad (7)$$ where $\varepsilon_F = \hbar^2 \kappa_F^2 / (2m)$ is the bulk Fermi energy.
+For clarity, in the sine and exponent of Eq.
+(7) we dropped important but dimensionless factors.
+This will also be done in Eq.
+(9); the derivation of these formulas is explained in Appendix C [Eq.
+(C9)].
+Hence the shell structure is very sensitive to a small surface roughness; this point and the validity of formulas of type (6) have been further tested on a numerical example in Ref.
+38.